openaddresses/machine/docs/install.md

 Local Development
 -----------------

 You can edit a local copy of OpenAddresses code with working tests by installing everything onto a Virtualbox virtual Ubuntu Linux machine.
+This process should take about 20 minutes depending on download speed, or you can skip the first four steps by using a pre-built Ubuntu 14.04 image on Amazon EC2.

 1. Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) on your development machine.

 2. Download an [Ubuntu 14.04 Trusty server install image](http://releases.ubuntu.com/14.04/).
 A good choice might be `ubuntu-14.04.4-server-amd64.iso`.

 3. Create a new virtual machine, and configure its NAT network adapter so you can SSH into the machine [as described in this guide](http://stackoverflow.com/questions/5906441/how-to-ssh-to-a-virtualbox-guest-externally-through-a-host#10532299).
 Note that you’ll be SSHing into `127.0.0.1`, not the VM’s address.

 4. Install Ubuntu 14.04 on the new machine, and log in.

 5. Clone [OpenAddresses Machine code](https://github.com/openaddresses/machine) from Github.

 6. From inside the new `machine` directory, install the code for local development.
 This might take a few minutes the first time. `chef/run.sh` is safe to run multiple times:

         sudo chef/run.sh localdev